araujo88/logtard/README.md

 - **Multiple Log Levels:** Supports `DEBUG`, `INFO`, `WARNING`, `ERROR`, and `CRITICAL` log levels to suit different verbosity needs.
 - **Colored Output:** Enhances log readability in the console with colored log levels.
-- **Extensible Design:** Designed with extensibility in mind, allowing for the implementation of additional loggers (e.g., file logger, network logger) by extending the base `Logger` class.
+- **Extensible Design:** Designed with extensibility in mind, allowing for the implementation of additional loggers by extending the base `Logger` class.
 - **Macro-based Logging:** Simplifies logging syntax with macros for different log levels.
+- **File Logging Support:** Introduces the `FileLogger` class for easy logging to files, enabling persistent log storage and advanced log management strategies.

 ## Getting Started